 its contents.
 The challenge is put forward to any who doubt its divine

-nature to produce any other book that can compare with it (Qur’an II:23)
+nature to produce any other book that can compare with it (Qur’an II:23).

 The Qur’an’s conclusion is: “If men and jinn should combine together to